 Definition of qualified educational expenses

-If you have qualified educational expenses, the Lifetime Learning Tax Credit can provide you with a credit of up to 20 percent of those costs.
-For purposes of the credit, qualified educational expenses are generally limited to tuition and fees for you, your spouse or your dependents.
+If you have qualified educational expenses, the Lifetime Learning Credit can provide you with a credit of up to 20 percent of those costs.
+For purposes of the credit, qualified educational expenses are generally limited to tuition and fees for you, your spouse and your dependents.
 If the purchase of books, supplies or equipment is necessary for enrollment, those costs may be included as well.

 Common expenses such as room and board, transportation and nonacademic costs are not eligible for this credit.
 The maximum credit you can claim per year is $2,000, based on $10,000 in qualifying expenses.